thomhines/interactive-media-i/Day 01.md

 3. **Print out Web Page**

-	Pick a site that has a large variety and hierarchy of content (eg. [cnn.com](http://www.cnn.com/), [ebay](http://www.ebay.com/), etc.), and print it out.
+	Pick a site that has a large variety and hierarchy of content (eg. [Smashing Magazine](http://www.smashingmagazine.com/), and print it out.
 You only need one letter-sized screenshot for our purposes, and black and white is totally fine.

 4. **Post to WordPress**

-	Post a screenshot of one page of your 5-page site and 1-2 sentences describing your site to WordPress.
+	Post a screenshot of and link toyour 5-page site and 1-2 sentences describing your narrative to the class blog (Use **Add Media** to upload images).
 Every piece of homework is going to get posted to the blog, so this process will get to be very easy and familiar in no time.

+	If you didn't get an invitation email to join the class blog, make sure to let me know so that I can try to add you again.
+NOTE: After you sign up for a WordPress account, you DO NOT need to create your own blog!
+WordPress make it seem like that's the next natural step after you've set your username and password.
+Instead, after you've put in your account info, go back to the invitation email and click the button again to join the class blog.
+This time it will work.